Xoraurea/tpp-executive/documentation/executive/game.md

 ### customTraits : Array\<string\>

-`traits` is an array containing every custom trait added to the game through Executive by modifications.
+`customTraits` is an array containing every custom trait added to the game through Executive by modifications.

+### customPropositions : Array\<CustomProposition\>

+`customPropositions` is an array containing every custom legislation proposition registered through Executive by modifications.

 ## Functions